 Oak Creek Brewery & Grill: Located in the Tlaquepaque Arts & Shopping Village, this brewery offers craft beers and tasty pub food.

-Elote Cafe: Feels almost impossible to get a reservation here but worth a visit at least once for the fresh mexican dishes, margs, and of course Elote!
+Elote Cafe: Feels almost impossible to get a reservation here but worth a visit at least once for the fresh Mexican dishes, margs, and of course Elote!

 Sedonuts: Saving the best for last.
 Great donuts to fuel for your rides (or at least a good splurge).